 - Sizes may run a bit large

 But there’s more to like about these shoes: a mesh lining that provides excellent breathability, a lightweight (rubber) outsole textured for grip and stability, and overall comfort.
-The Benton Boat Shoes consist of synthetic material and not leather, but has a nice suede/leather look that pairs well with casual clothing.
+The Benton Boat Shoes consist of synthetic material and not leather, but they have a nice suede/leather look that pairs well with casual clothing.